Carlos9855/Sistemas-inteligentes-Prac-3/README.md

 ||6 4 1 0 2 3 8 5 7 | 1.27330470085144 | 5.37344360351562

 # Sum of Inverse Permutations
- Inverse permutations.
-For this heuristic we have the actual combination on a list and going through every element we compare it to the ones ahead and if the element ahead is lower we add it to the a counter.
-Then we repeat the comparing process with all the elements of the list and after that we make a sum with all the counters.
-Then we get the number and choose the lowest one and that is the node we expand.
+ Inverse Permutations.
+For this heuristic the current combination is taken in a list and going through each element it is compared with the elements in front, if the element in front is lower, it is added to the counter.
+Then the comparison process is repeated  with all the elements of the list and then a sum is performed with all the counters.
+Then the number is obtained and the lowest one is chosen and that is the node to be expanded.
 ||Initial State | Time (seconds) | Memory (MB)
 |:---: | :---: | :---: | :---:
 ||0 2 3 1 4 5 6 7 8 | 1.00835633277893 | 6.0256118774414